Wu Zetian: Involvement in politics (655–660)

+In 655, Wu became Tang Gaozong's new empress consort (皇后).
 In 656, on the advice of Xu Jingzong, Emperor Gaozong deposed Consort Liu's son Li Zhong from being his heir apparent.
-He changed Li Zhong's status to Prince of Liang and designated Empress Wu's son, Li Hong as the title of Prince of Dai and crown prince (that is, Heir Apparent).
-Soon after, Empress Wu soon became dominant at court, installing officials who favored her ascension in chancellor posts.
+He changed Li Zhong's status to Prince of Liang and designated Empress Wu's son, Li Hong as the title of Prince of Dai and crown prince (that is, heir apparent).

-In 657, Empress Wu persuaded Emperor Gaozong to split the empire into two capitals and make Luoyang the capital alongside Chang'an.
 In 657, Empress Wu and her allies began reprisals against officials who had opposed her ascension.
 She first had Xu and Li Yifu, who were by now chancellors, falsely accuse Han Yuan and Lai Ji of being complicit with Chu Suiliang in planning treason.
 The three of them, along with Liu Shi, were demoted to being prefects of remote prefectures, with provisions that they would never be allowed to return to Chang'an.
 In 659, she had Xu accuse Zhangsun Wuji of plotting treason with the low-level officials Wei Jifang (韋季方) and Li Chao (李巢).
 Zhangsun was exiled and, later in the year, was forced to commit suicide in exile.
 Xu further implicated Chu, Liu, Han, and Yu Zhining in the plot as well.
 Chu, who had died in 658, was posthumously stripped of his titles, and his sons Chu Yanfu (褚彥甫) and Chu Yanchong (褚彥沖) were executed.
 Orders were also issued to execute Liu and Han, although Han died before the execution order reached his location.

-It was said that after this time, no official dared to criticize the emperor or empress.
+It was said that after this time, no official dared to criticize the emperor.
+In 660, Li Zhong, Gaozong's first-born son (to consort Liu) was targeted.

-In order to complete the social promotion of her family, she had the Wu clan listed among those of first importance in the registers of the "Great Families" (姓氏錄, xìngshìlù) by changing the "Book of Clans" to "Books of Names"; against imperial traditions.
-In late 659, she proposed to Emperor Gaozong that Palace Exam be opened to establish talented people from the lower classes as government officials.
-This reduced the power of the aristocracy.
-In 660, Li Zhong, Gaozong's first-born son (to consort Liu) also was targeted.
 Li Zhong had feared that he would be next and had sought out advice of fortune tellers.
 Wu had him exiled and placed under house arrest.